-The NC Career Explorer is a computerized career exploration systems that allow students to assess their career-related needs.
+Online computerized career exploration systems allow students to assess their career related needs.
 Students complete a series of self-paced exercises designed to help them in exploring career possibilities.
 A personal profile is created to reflect their abilities and aspirations.
 Needs are assessed in terms of the following dimensions: educational level attained or aspired, work site preferences, level of physical demands sought, temperament factors, level of earnings sought, aptitude factors, interest factors, future outlook, personality factors, fields of work, physical activities sought and to be avoided, hours of work and travel preferences, and environmental conditions desired.
 The student interacts with the computer to explore for occupations, to obtain specific profiles on occupations of interest, to compare occupations, and to search for occupations that are related.